frederickjjoubert/goap/README.md

 # Goal Oriented Action Planning (GOAP)

-A general purpose Goal Oriented Action Planning (GOAP) framework written in Rust.
+A general purpose Goal Oriented Action Planning (GOAP) library written in Rust.

 - Goals are a desired state of the world that an agent wants to achieve.
 - Actions are the atomic operations that can be performed in the world, requiring preconditions and having effects.